-I tried to cope with medications like Symbicort™, Spiriva™, Mucinex™, albuterol and prednisone but still suffered with major breathing issues.
+I tried to cope with medications but still suffered with major breathing issues.
 I depended on oxygen at night.
 I never slept well and often woke up gasping for air.
 I had to have the rescue inhaler and nebulizer standing by.
 Even with all that medication, I was still hospitalized several times.

 I was diagnosed as very severe and was given a life expectancy of just 2-5 years unless I had a lung transplant.
 When a doctor tells you what your expiration date is, well, that is very tough to hear.
 I got very depressed.
 But after several years of struggling with this physically and mentally, I decided that I was not ready to accept my expiration date.

 Having the Zephyr Valves was the best decision I made for my health.
 The procedure was fairly simple.
 It was done through a bronchoscopy so no incision or cutting into me.
-Much easier than having a lung transplant that’s for sure!
+It was much easier than having a lung transplant.

 I felt immediate relief after the procedure.
 I could take a deeper breath in right away.
 Now it’s been almost two years and I can say that having this procedure was a total game changer for me.
 It has literally given me my life back.
 I am breathing so much better and back to living my life.
 I cook, clean, and do the shopping.
 I do all those little things you take for granted until you’re sick.
 I even have a small herb garden and flower bed again.